AniaNiedzialek/Leetcode/README.md

 Welcome to my Leetcode practice repository!

-This repo contains my personal solutions to coding problems from [Leetcode](https://leetcode.com/), aimed at strengthening my problem-solving skills and preparing for technical interviews.
+This repo contains my personal solutions to coding problems from *Leetcode*, aimed at strengthening my problem-solving skills and preparing for technical interviews.

 ##  About